DUNE/computing-training-202112/index.md

 eventbrite:
 ---

-This tutorial will teach you the basics of DUNE Computing.
-It is split into four parts that you can attend independently (we advise newcomers to follow the whole event though).
+The aim of this tutorial is to provide participants an expedited opportunity to learn the basics of DUNE Computing.
+A three half-day version  of this tutorial was offered in [May 2021](https://dune.github.io/computing-training-202112/) and may prove to be a reference.

-Each part will have a little introduction followed by hands-on sessions in breakout rooms.
-Here mentors will answer your questions and provide technical support.
+Here our schedule spans two parts, and advise your complete attention throughout.

 <!-- this is an html comment -->